Die Reduktion der NH3-Emission - Lösung für die Landwirtschaft

 • pH value greater than 7

-• Initial value in ppm between 40 and 80 AEP (ammonia emission potential)
+• Initial value in ppm between 40 and 80 AEP (Ammonia Emission Potential)

 • Simultaneous measurement of other parameters such as ammonium, total nitrogen, C/N ratio, etc.

-2.3.1 Different recipes
+2.3.1 Different formulations

 Recipe No. 1